nunit/nunit.analyzers/documentation/NUnit2021.md

 ## Description

-Provided actual and expected arguments cannot be equal, therefore EqualTo assertion will always fail.
+Provided actual and expected arguments cannot be equal, therefore assertion is invalid.

 ## Motivation